 Like businesses in many other industries, FMCs are transforming their businesses to remain competitive and keep up with the digital revolution.
 The vast amount of data generated by a vehicle makes it inevitable that FMCs will transform their business with mobility solutions.

 Telematics is helping in this transformation to an open architecture where data can flow freely for the benefit of society.
 Telematics delivers pragmatic solutions that enable organizations to automate mileage, anticipate vehicle maintenance and parts flow, while enhancing the re-marketing value of their fleet.
 Such automated measures are enabled by data-centric processes.
 And Geotab’s FMC partners are well ahead of the curve.

 Ease of Use and Rich Data Drives Adoption of Telematics

-Historically, the main objections for mass adoptions of aftermarket telematics services in the FMC market has typically centered around three areas: price, installation, and data.
+Historically, the main objections for mass adoptions of aftermarket telematics services in the FMC market has typically centred around three areas: price, installation, and data.
 Now, these three elements no longer stand between the FMCs and telematics.

 Key Benefits of Telematics for FMCs:

 - Affordable device and service prices with menu-based business models.

 - Rich vehicle data that benefits both FMCs and their customers.

 In particular, it is this vehicle-generated data, including real odometer values along with engine trouble codes, engine status data, and accident-related data, that has enabled FMCs, one of the world’s largest vehicle buying groups to start deploying telematics across their entire fleet.